What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \subsection{Locally inhibited star formation}

-Here we discuss the possible mechanisms on spatial scales smaller than the disc scale height ($\Delta R<h$) that may limit star formation in the CMZ.
-Volumetric star formation relations generally rely on the free-fall time $t_{\rm ff}\propto n^{-1/2}$ to predict $\Sigma_{\rm SFR}$, in that approximately $1\%$ of the gas mass is converted into stars per free-fall time \citep{krumholz07}.
-The relative universality of this number suggests that broadly speaking, there is always a similar fraction of the gas mass that participates in star formation.
-In star formation theories, this is explained by the idea that the dispersion of the density PDF depends on the Mach number in a similar way to the critical density for star formation -- the PDF broadens as the density threshold increases \citep[e.g.][]{krumholz05,padoan11}.
+We now turn to a discussion of the possible mechanisms on spatial scales smaller than the disc scale height ($\Delta R<h$) that may limit star formation in the CMZ.
+Volumetric star formation relations generally rely on the free-fall time $t_{\rm ff}\propto n^{-1/2}$ to predict $\Sigma_{\rm SFR}$, because a few per~cent of the gas mass is converted into stars per dynamical time or free-fall time \citep{elmegreen02,krumholz07,evans09}.
+While this number and its time-evolution in individual clouds is still debated \citep{padoan14}, the relative universality of its mean value suggests that a similar fraction of the gas mass in molecular clouds ends up participating in star formation, irrespective of the environmental conditions.
+In star formation theories, this is explained by the idea that the dispersion of the volume density PDF depends on the Mach number in a similar way to the critical volume density for star formation -- the PDF broadens as the density threshold increases \citep[e.g.][]{krumholz05,padoan11}.
 Considering the broad range of gas densities observed in disc and starburst galaxies, this is a crucial ingredient to allow the SFE per free-fall time to be roughly constant.

-The above picture has been challenged by the recent observation by \citet{lada10} that there is a possibly universal, critical volume density $n_{\rm Lada}\sim10^4~{\rm cm}^{-3}$ for converting gas into stars.
-Such a transition should be expected, as there obviously exists some extreme density above which all gas ends up in stars (modulo the mass lost by protostellar outflows), but it is not clear why such a transition density would be universal.
-As discussed in \S\ref{sec:obs}, the fraction of the gas mass in the CMZ that is used to form stars is a factor of $f_{{\rm SFR},n}=0.005$ lower than the fraction of the gas with densities above the Lada threshold, {in order for the SFR to be consistent with density-dependent ($N>1$) star formation relations}.
-We showed in \S\ref{sec:obs} that if it exists, a typical volume density threshold for star formation thus has to be $n_{\rm th}\geq10^7~{\rm cm}^{-3}$ for various parametrizations of the density PDF, i.e.~$n_{\rm th}=10^7$--$4\times10^8~{\rm cm}^{-3}$ for a power-law approximation and $n_{\rm th}\sim\{0.5,2\}\times10^9~{\rm cm}^{-3}$ for a log-normal when including and excluding the effect of the magnetic field, respectively.
+The above picture has been challenged by the recent observation by \citet{lada10,lada12} that there is a possibly universal, critical volume density $n_{\rm Lada}\sim10^4~{\rm cm}^{-3}$ for converting gas into stars.
+A threshold density for star formation should be expected, as there obviously exists some density above which all gas ends up in stars (modulo the mass lost by protostellar outflows), but it is not clear why such a transition density would be universal.
+As discussed in \S\ref{sec:obs}, the SFR currently observed in the CMZ implies that the gas mass fraction that is used to form stars is $f_{\rm th}\la0.001$.
+We showed in \S\ref{sec:obs} that if a volume density threshold for star formation exists, its value in the CMZ has to be $n_{\rm th}\geq10^7~{\rm cm}^{-3}$ for various parametrizations of the density PDF, i.e.~$n_{\rm th}=10^7$--$3\times10^8~{\rm cm}^{-3}$ for a power-law approximation and $n_{\rm th}\sim\{0.3,1\}\times10^9~{\rm cm}^{-3}$ for a log-normal when including and excluding the effect of the magnetic field, respectively.